DimiG/myDOCs/Gentoo_GPTlvm/README.md

 #### General Installation procedure (LVM install on [GPT][guid]):

  1. Check you hard drive configuration by `lsblk -f` command.
-Be careful and DON'T format the partition with important data.
-YOU WERE WARNED!
+ Be careful and DON'T format the partition with important data. **YOU WERE WARNED**!
  Based on official documentation the standard partitioning scheme for [LVM][lvm] is:
  ```
  /dev/sda1 (bootloader) 2M   BIOS boot partition